solversa/Master-Thesis-Brain-Machine-Interface/README.md

 	- The use of Spiking Neural Networks for the decoding of EEG signals could potentially greatly improve the classification accuracies.

 * ### Approach
-	- Use already existing Spiking Neural Network classifier that is abstracted from the insect Olfactory system.
+	- Using already existing Spiking Neural Network architecture as a classifier that is abstracted from the insect Olfactory system.
 	- Modify the network to use STDP for learning in it's last layer of weights (prove that STDP is generally working by successfully classifying Iris dataset)
 	- Modify network to classify features created from EEG signals